mdo/wtf-forms/index.md

 {% include select.html %}
 ```

-Similar to the checkboxes and radios, we wrap the `<select>` in a `<label>` as a semantic wrapper that we can generate custom styles on with CSS's generated content.
+We wrap the `<select>` in a `<div>` as a wrapper that we can generate custom styles on with CSS's generated content.

+Compared to the previous checkbox and radio button examples, we don't use a `<label>` as a wrapper, as this currently results in unintended behaviour with assistive technologies – for instance, some screen readers will end up reading all `<option>`s contained in the `<select>` as one long label for the form control.
+To still provide label text for assistive technology, we instead use an appropriate `aria-label` attribute.

 The `<select>` has quite a few styles to override and includes a few hacks to get things done.
 Here's what's happening: